aquasecurity/tracee/docs/docs/detectors/index.md

 ## What are Detectors?

 Detectors analyze runtime events to identify security threats and derive higher-level events from raw eBPF data.

+**Two ways to create detectors:**

+1. **YAML Detectors**: Declarative configuration - no coding required
+2. **Go Detectors**: Full programmatic control with direct API access

-They provide:
+Both provide:

-- **Type-safe APIs**: Direct protobuf access with compile-time guarantees
-- **Rich context**: Access to process trees, containers, DNS cache, and more
 - **Declarative filtering**: Engine-level event filtering by data, scope, and version
 - **Auto-enrichment**: Automatic population of threat metadata and process ancestry
+- **Rich context**: Access to process trees, containers, and more
 - **Built-in observability**: Prometheus metrics and structured logging

 ## Documentation Guide